Canon 7D vs Sony RX1R

 Studio photographers will appreciate that the Canon 7D (unlike the RX1R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the RX1R have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the RX1R was followed by the Sony RX1R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 7D and RX1R can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Sony RX1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.